 We each experience spells of loneliness and seriously it isn’t a bad thing.
 Loneliness holds the potential to teach us something, it is thanks to those shadow moments in life, we awake and connect to our inner selves.

-We’re all navigating through life as best we know, so wake up, show up and turn your experience into something constructive.
+We’re all navigating through life as best we know, so wake up, show up, and turn your experience into something constructive.
 By spending time in your own presence you learn a great deal.
-Being content in your own skin, in your own company, is just the beginning.
+Being content in your skin, in your own company, is just the beginning.

-- When we plant the seed to harvest a relationship with Self, we reap what we sow isn’t it?
+- When we plant the seed to harvest a relationship with the Self, we reap what we sow, isn’t it?
 A positive mind reaps more of the same so do negative ones.

 - When we connect, with who we truly are, authentically, with our thoughts and emotions, we get to know and understand ourselves and others on a different level and dept.

-It is when we can’t see anything good in and about ourselves, that we know for sure that it is urgent that we give it our full attention.
-No reason whatsoever can possibly justify you seeing nothing good about yourself – if you go on living looking for proof that you are not good enough, trust me you find it all over and the same is true for the opposite so create the habit to look for confirmations that lift you instead.
+It is when we can’t see anything good in and about ourselves, that we know for sure that we must give it our full attention.
+No reason whatsoever can justify you seeing nothing good about yourself – if you go on living looking for proof that you are not good enough, trust me you find it all over and the same is true for the opposite so create the habit to look for confirmations that lift you instead.

 Every program can have its settings changed to a different default.